EuroTUG/eurotug.github.io/index.md

 **UPDATE:** Due to current evolution of the SARS‑CoV‑2 pandemic in Germany, we have decided to hold the EuroTUG 2022 as a _purely virtual_ meeting.
+A link to the virtual meeting will be provided to registered participants prior to the meeting.

 ---